Locking and unlocking of quantum nonlocality without entanglement in local discrimination of quantum states: RESULTS

-In this section, we consider the opposite situation to the previous section; the PI about the prepared subensemble $\mathcal{E}_{b}$ in Eq.~\eqref{eq:suben} \emph{unlocks} NLWE.
-After providing an example of a state ensemble $\mathcal{E}$, we first show that NLWE in terms of OUD does not occur in discriminating the states of the ensemble.
-With the same ensemble, we further show the occurrence of NLWE in terms of OUD in the state discrimination with the help of PI, thus unlocking NLWE by PI. \begin{example}[\cite{ha20213}] Let us consider the ensemble $\mathcal{E}$ in Eq.~\eqref{eq:ense} with
+In this section, we consider the opposite situation to the previous section; the post-measurement information about the prepared subensemble $\mathcal{E}_{b}$ in Eq.~\eqref{eq:suben} \emph{unlocks} NLWE.
+After providing an example of a state ensemble $\mathcal{E}$, we first show that NLWE in terms of optimal unambiguous discrimination does not occur in discriminating the states of the ensemble.
+With the same ensemble, we further show the occurrence of NLWE in terms of optimal unambiguous discrimination in the state discrimination with the help of post-measurement information, thus unlocking NLWE by post-measurement information. \begin{example}[\cite{ha20213}] Let us consider the ensemble $\mathcal{E}$ in Eq.~\eqref{eq:ense} with

 where $2\leqslant\gamma<\infty$.
 In this case, the subensembles in Eq.~\eqref{eq:suben} become